quisido/quisi.do/README.md

 # [quisi.do](https://quisi.do/)

-This repository serves as a monorepo with each package living in the `packages` directory.
+This repository serves as a monorepo with each package living in the `packages/` directory.
 The fully integrated application lives in the `packages/next` directory.